 During the year, the Town segregates transactions related to certain Town functions or activities in separate funds in order to aid financial management and to demonstrate legal compliance.
 Fund financial statements are designed to present financial information of the Town at this more detailed level.
-Separate financial statements are provided for governmental funds, proprietary funds, and fiduciary funds, even though the latter are excluded from the governmental-wide financial statements.
+Separate financial statements are provided for governmental funds and proprietary funds.
 The focus of governmental and enterprise fund financial statements are on major funds.
 Each major fund is presented in a separate column.
 Non major funds, where applicable, are aggregated and presented in a single column.
-Fiduciary funds are reported by type.